Mac Moore/Lawrence Sports

 Edelman’s 3-point make opened up a nine-point lead for Rock Creek, setting up the Bulldogs’ dramatic comeback victory.

 Baldwin was lights out from the field, shooting 61% (25 of 41) while connecting on 50% of its 3-point attempts (7 of 14).
-Wadel, the game’s unsung hero, dropped in 17 points while hitting 5 of 7 from long-range.
+Wadel, the game’s unsung hero, dropped in 17 points while hitting 5 of 7 from long range.
+Blanchat said it was a “rewarding feeling” watching Wadel rain 3s because of the hard work he’s put in over the years.

 Schoenberger’s efficient offensive performance included a game-high 19 points on 6-of-9 shooting from the field and 7 of 10 from the charity stripe.